CtrTemp/Ray_Tracing_On_The_Way/README.md

 Then, we test multi-sphere in the scene and a triangle list with 500 primitives at the same time.
 Noted that the triangle list is regarded as a group, so it use inner-model-acceleration we've done last day.
 Besides, we use another much brighter skybox.
+Although enforced by acceleration constructure, it still cost me 10mins to render.

 ![512_512_900sphere_500tris_10spp_593seconds](https://user-images.githubusercontent.com/89559223/211009864-b053d0fe-a51b-4235-a3f4-6f6b3dad996c.png)